• Link to Mail

 My Office–Suite 928

-2) WHAT VIBE DO YOU HOPE YOUR OFFICE GIVES YOUR THERAPY CLIENTS?
+2) WHAT VIBE DO YOU HOPE YOUR THERAPY OFFICE IN ILLINOIS GIVES YOUR THERAPY CLIENTS?

-I am hoping my office gives client a soothing but interesting vibe.
+I am hoping my office gives clients a soothing but interesting vibe.

-I feel most at ease when offices are free of clutter so I try to keep that to a minimum by having a paperless office and having lots of storage.
+I feel most at ease when offices are free of clutter, so I try to keep that to a minimum by having a paperless office and lots of storage.

 3) DO YOU HAVE ANY CREATURE COMFORTS IN YOUR OFFICE FOR CLIENTS?

-I have offer clients coffee, water, and tea and have a blanket for clients to use if they get cold.
-I also have a Tangle ‘fidget’ for those clients that need something to play with to stay focused.
+I offer clients coffee, water, and tea, and have a blanket for clients to use if they get cold.
+I also have a Tangle ‘fidget’ for those clients who need something to play with to stay focused.

-I also have a charging station for clients to charge their cell phones.
+There is a charging station for clients to charge their cell phones as well.

-4) WHO DESIGNED AND DECORATED YOUR YOUR THERAPY OFFICE?
+4) WHO DESIGNED AND DECORATED YOUR THERAPY OFFICE IN ILLINOIS?
 DID YOU GET HELP FROM PROFESSIONALS, COLLEAGUES, FRIENDS, OR FAMILY?

-I initially asked other therapists on Facebook to show me pictures of their offices for inspiration but quickly got overwhelmed.
+Initially, I asked other therapists on Facebook to show me pictures of their offices for inspiration, but I quickly got overwhelmed.
 I normally am against hiring outside help, but I recognized early on that decorating was not my strength.

-I also hired a painter/someone to put together my furniture.
+In addition, I hired a painter/someone to put together my furniture.
 This saved me lots of time since I did not want to stop seeing clients in my other office while I was decorating.”

 Read the entire interview here.